Waves of the Danube

-"Waves of the Danube" (Valurile Dunării) is a waltz composed by Iosif Ivanovici in 1880, and is one of the most famous Romanian tunes in the world.
+"Waves of the Danube" (Valurile Dunării) is a waltz composed by Ion Ivanovici in 1880, and is one of the most famous Romanian tunes in the world.
 The song has many variations throughout the piece, reminiscent of the music of Johann Strauss.
 Through the Viennese style variations, there is still a distinct Slavic style.
 In the United States, it is frequently referred to as "The Anniversary Song", a title given by Al Jolson when he and Saul Chaplin released an adaptation of the song in 1946.

 Rise to prominence

 "Waves of the Danube" was first published in Bucharest in 1880.
 It was dedicated to Emma Gebauer, the wife of music publisher Constantin Gebauer.
 Composer Émile Waldteufel made an orchestration of the piece in 1886, which was performed for the first time at the 1889 Paris Exposition, and took the audience by storm.
 It won the march prize to mark the exhibition out of 116 entries.

 Ivanovici's "Danube Waves" was published in the United States in 1896 and republished in 1903 by the Theodore Lohr Company in an arrangement for piano by Simon Adler.
-The published version was called "Waves of the Danube."
-The composition is also known as "Danube Waves Waltz."
+The published version was called "Waves of the Danube".
+The composition is also known as "Danube Waves Waltz".

 Use in popular music

 "In Praise of Death"

-The melody of "Waves of the Danube" was used in what is regarded as Korea's first popular (trot) song, "In Praise of Death" (Note: Also translated as "Hymn of Death" and "Ode to Death".) by Yun Sim-deok recorded in 1926.
+The melody of "Waves of the Danube" was used in what is regarded as Korea's first popular (trot) song, "In Praise of Death" (also translated as "Hymn of Death" and "Ode to Death") by Yun Sim-deok, recorded in 1926.
 The song was recorded in Osaka, where she met and fell in love with a Korean married man.
 The two boarded a steamship returning to Korea, but ended their lives by jumping into the sea.

 "The Anniversary Song"

 "Waves of the Danube" became well known in the United States only half a century later.
-Al Jolson and Saul Chaplin published it in 1946 under the name of "The Anniversary Song" ("Oh, how we danced on the night we were wed") and as their own composition.
+Al Jolson and Saul Chaplin published it in 1946 under the name of "The Anniversary Song" ("Oh, how we danced on the night we were wed") and as their own composition, not to be confused with "The Anniversary Waltz" (1941) by Dave Franklin (music) and Al Dubin (lyrics).
 The 1946 sheet music of the song credits the composers as Al Jolson and Saul Chaplin with music by Iosif Ivanovici.
 Jolson and Chaplin wrote the lyrics while Chaplin adapted Ivanovici's music.

 Al Jolson released "The Anniversary Song" on Decca as catalog number 23714.
 It first reached the Billboard charts on February 7, 1947, and lasted 14 weeks on the chart, peaking at #2.